| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 the fact that I’d been entertaining an angel unaware.
 And how had I responded?

-bill motivated by love?
-No. It was pure selfishness: I had no pocket change,
+motivated by love?
+No. It was pure selfishness: I had no pocket change, wanted

-wanted to show myself what a “good” Christian I was, and couldn’t find
+to show myself what a “good” Christian I was, and couldn’t find anything

-anything smaller than a five.
+smaller than a five.
 Was the Lord pleased with me?
-No, all He
+No, all He saw was my

-saw was my stingy selfishness.
-I still feel awful when I think of that
+stingy selfishness.
+I still feel awful when I think of that event and

-event and have begged the Lord to forgive me and to bless the young man I
+have begged the Lord to forgive me and to bless the young man I defrauded.
+I

-defrauded.
-I have also prayed that my remorse is over the fact that I didn’t
+have also prayed that my remorse is over the fact that I didn’t help him

 Pride often blinds me into thinking I’m a